Frequently Asked Questions

 - Regularly check your credit file and register for Equifax’s Credit Alert service, which notifies you when certain changes are made to your credit file.

-- Consider Identity Watch, Australia's only cyber monitoring service.
+- Consider an Equifax ID Basic or Premium subscription which includes our cyber monitoring feature, Identity Watch.
 If your personal information is found to be compromised online you will be alerted.

 - Shred paperwork containing personal information or account details, including bank and credit card statements, phone and energy bills.